 With such technology in place, teachers will be able to identify the level of engagement that exists within their class and even identify specific points in time when facial expressions suggest dips or spikes in engagement.
-This can then allow educators to adapt to their students’ emotions and adjust their lessons accordingly, either in the moment or in future.
+This can then allow educators to adapt to their students’ needs and adjust their lessons accordingly, either in the moment or in the future.

 Student Engagement Surveys